Conduitry/svelte-tiny-validator/README.md

 }
 ```

 This calls `.validate()` on each of the validators, and returns `true` if all of them returned `true`.
 Typically, this would be called when the user attempts to submit the form, checking whether the entire form is valid, and displaying any validation errors if not.
+If you are re-rendering an invalid form that was able to be submitted because the user did not have JavaScript running, you should also call this so that the server-rendered HTML contains the appropriate validation error messages.

 Note that this will call `.validate()` on all validators that are passed, and will not stop on the first one that fails validation.
 This is usually what you want when the user tries to submit a form.